How to become a teacher

 The Bachelor of Arts provides a pathway into an Education degree, whereby discipline units, which are foundational to Education, can be studied.

 We have also created a pathway course for students who may not yet have reached the academic level required to gain entry directly into a University degree.
 Students who need additional assistance to build their academic skills can apply for out fee-free Preparing for Success Program.
 After successfully completing this course in the first session, they can apply to enter an education degree of their choice in second session.

-SCU offers two graduate-entry course options enabling graduates from other disciplines to achieve a teaching qualification.
-Both courses have accreditation with the Board of Studies, Teaching and Education Standards (BOSTES).
-Courses accredited by BOSTES have national accreditation through the Australian Institute for Teaching and School Leadership (AITSL).
+Southern Cross University offers two graduate-entry course options enabling graduates from other disciplines to achieve a teaching qualification.
+Both courses have accreditation with the NSW Education Standards Authority (NESA).
+Courses accredited by NESA have national accreditation through the Australian Institute for Teaching and School Leadership (AITSL).